 Echad (one) is the watchword of Israel.
 The Shema (Dt.6:4): “Hear, O Israel!
 The LORD is our God, the LORD is one (echad)!”
 These words are the first declaration taught to Jewish children and the last words on the lips of the dying.
 Praying the Shema affirms God’s authority over heaven and earth.
 He is the Eternal One and the Source of all creation.
 But even more than that, it is a declaration that His people accept and reverence His lofty position over mankind.
 One Day is a return to the beginning, a return to Eden.
 (Is.
 46:10, Rev. 21: 6; 22:13) One Day, there will be a restoration of all things.
 (Acts 3:21) One Day, God will be all in all.
 (1 Cor.
 15:28) One Day, every tear will be wiped away.
 (Rev. 7:17) One Day, YHWH will dwell permanently among men.
 (Rev. 21:3) One Day there will be no more death, no more sorrow, no more pain.
 (Rev. 21:4)

 It shall be one day Which is known to the LORD Neither day nor night.
-But at evening time it shall happen That it will be light.
-And in that day it shall be—That living waters shall flow from Jerusalem, Half of them toward the eastern sea And half of them toward the western sea; In both summer and winter it shall occur.
+But at evening time it shall happen that it will be light.
+And in that day it shall be—That living waters shall flow from Jerusalem, half of them toward the eastern sea and half of them toward the western sea; in both summer and winter it shall occur.
 And the LORD shall be King over all the earth.
-In that day it shall be “The LORD is one,” And His name one.
+In that day it shall be “The LORD is one,” and His name one.
 (Zech.
 14:7-9 NKJV)

 Shtayim [f.], shnayim [m.]
 Divide, difference, oppose, judge, discern, witness, conflict, blessing, abundance, building, couple, dying to self.
 It is also related to the Hebrew word shanah, meaning change or repeat.
 Context determines meaning (as with all numbers).
-Ideally, two should mirror one, as in the “two shall become one flesh.”
+Ideally, two should mirror one, as in the “two shall become one (echad) flesh.”
 Thus, making a true “pair” that works together like one’s ears, eyes, nostrils, hands, and feet.

 In the sense above, two (ideally) is meant to bring a blessing, barukh/berakhah, which begins with the letter beht.
-To bless, in simple understanding, is to multiple something or someone.
+To bless, in simple understanding, is to multiply something or someone.
 With the number two, multiplication becomes possible.

 When two isn’t reflecting the positive side of one (unity), it denotes division rather than multiplication (blessing) in the Bible.
-For example, the second day of creation DIVIDES the upper and lower waters, the second sentence in scripture speaks of chaos, and the second chapter reveals two trees representing life and death.
+For example, the second day of creation DIVIDES the upper and lower waters.
+The second sentence in scripture speaks of chaos, and the second chapter reveals two trees representing life and death.
 The Apostolic Writings (N.T.) also confirms two’s pattern of division or separation.
 Consider the second books of Corinthians, Thessalonians, Timothy, Peter, and 2 John; they each speak either about the enemy/antichrist or the assembly in ruin/apostasy.
 Two presents one with a choice, and hopefully that choice will lead to life and blessing, a positive change that repeats through each new cycle or shanah (year).

 - The two (male & female) are meant to join together to form one (echad) flesh, bringing unity.

 - On day two of creation, the heavenly and earthly waters are separated; this creation day is not called tov (good).
 Heaven and earth are meant to reflect (mirror) one another in oneness.
 Creation becomes good again when the separation of the waters of day two are gathered together in one place on day three.
 Separation that does not lead to gathering is not good.

 - Second Feast: Matzah (Unleavened Bread) Lev.
 23